darkling10/placement-project/README.md

 - CONNECTIONURL,
 - JWTSECRETKEY,

-Note:(To call the API, we have used the 8080 port in React)
+Note:To call the API, we have used the 8080 port in React